QuinntonCarter/VSchool-Coursework/Classwork/module6/rockthevote/notes.md

 - CSS/layout

 GOALS:
-    - comment component
-        - how to delete comments? = .put and .delete?
 - button component for postlist to toggle post views (and user/all view possibly)
 - implement backend security features

 IMPLEMENT:
-- comment component
-    + comment reply view: @s or sub threads?
-- deleteComment function
 - nightmode/alt views
-- button toolbar for post view sorting
+- viewSortComponent for post view sorting
     + a new component that houses all buttons in postlist view
     + toggle sort view hook
     + .sort() can be appended onto posts.map()
+- comment component
+    + comment reply view: @s or sub threads?
+    + style grid
+X deleteComment function
+X restrict comment deletion only if user._id === comment._authId can it be deleted X add obj keys where missing
-- timestamps, maybe on frontend or another way not in schema but X
+X timestamps, maybe on frontend or another way not in schema but

 FUTURE DEV:
 - user mentions in thread headers link to user profiles